thewhitetulip/build-app-with-python-antitextbook/manuscript/11-function-tasks.md

 # Adding functions

+> Note: Please see the accompanying code. https://github.com/thewhitetulip/code-build-app-with-python-antitextbook

-In the earlier chapter we saw how to take input, update a task, but if you see the code, task4.py, there is a lot of redundant code, what we need to do is write functions to save repeated code.
+In the earlier chapter we saw how to take input, delete a task, but if you see the code, `task4.py`, there is a lot of redundant code, what we need to do is write functions to save repeated code.

 We first start by defining the `main` function.
 There is no special significance to the main function, just that we chose to call it as `main`, we can very well choose to call it 'somerandomfunctionasfasdf'.